msouff/storageCapacityDR/README.md

 ######Main Files

 <p>The main files associated with this application include raster data (surface elevation,
-flow direction, and flow accumulation), a map service the main streams in the Dominican Republic, and the geoprocessing service file to calculate storage capacity.</p>
+flow direction, and flow accumulation), a map service with the main streams in the Dominican Republic, and the geoprocessing service task to calculate storage capacity.</p>

 ######Code Structure

 <p>The basic structure of the Python script that calculates storage capacity is shown in the
 flowchart below, Figure 4.
-The blue filled circles represent the input features necessary for the geoprocessing task to run.
+The blue filled circles represent input features necessary for the geoprocessing task to run.
 The red filled shapes represent processing steps.
-The orange squares represent intermediate features, some of which are also saved as outputs (e.g. the watershed and reservoir features)</p>
+The orange squares represent intermediate features, some of which are also saved as outputs (e.g. the watershed and reservoir features). </p>

 <img border=0 width=625 height=461 id="Picture 2"
 src="https://github.com/msouff/storageCapacityDR/blob/master/tethysapp/storage_capacity/public/images/script_structure.jpg">
 <p>Figure 4.
-Python script structure diagram.</p>
+Python script structure diagram.
+This is a simplified diagram.
+The actual script uses more steps that the ones shown here.</p>

 ######Key Functions